Pollen

 – some neuropsychiatric diseases: sexual hyper-excitability, nymphomania, advanced cerebral atherosclerosis and mania;

-– some endocrine diseases: pituitary hyper-function, adrenal, thyroid, testicular and women virilization;
+– some endocrine diseases: pituitary hyper-function, adrenal, thyroid, testicular and female virilization;

 – certain metabolic disorders: obesity, excess of cholesterol and lipids in blood, and diabetes;